colensobbdo/qsapi/README.md

 }
 ```

-Once parsed, the new data object will contain a product with an id, name and a description of 'One of our products'
+Once parsed, the new data object will contain a product with an id, name, sku and a description of 'One of our products'

 ### `Schema.transform`